 Changes to the bridge since the VDHP (1985) evaluation include the removal of the diagonal eye bars and inclined end posts and replacement with modern steel guardrails, as well as concrete patching of the abutments.
 The bridge is significant as a transitional type, using the standard Pratt truss type but also pinned connections, which by that date had fallen out of use in favor of welded connections.
-The bridge, although no longer a Pratt truss, remains a good example of a once ubiquitous pony truss bridge type.
-In WSP's opinion, the bridge retains sufficient integrity to remain listed in the SRHP but, because of the alterations, the bridge is not eligible for the NRHP.
+As the historic integrity of the structure has been diminished since the 1980 survey, an updated Determination of Eligibility may be considered for any future projects that may affect the historic resource.

-23. Reuben Evarts House
+22. Reuben Evarts House

-Map ID 23; SRHP No. Georgia-63 2143 Polly Hubbard Road, Georgia
+Map ID 22; SRHP No. Georgia-63 2143 Polly Hubbard Road, Georgia

-The ca. 1788 Reuben Evarts House is a massed side-gable residence that stands one and one-half stories high on a stone foundation.
+The circa 1788 Reuben Evarts House is a massed side-gable residence that stands one and one-half stories high on a stone foundation.
 The utilitarian house has an asphalt-shingle gable roof with opposing gable end corbelled brick and cinderblock chimneys.
 The clapboarded asymmetrical five-bay façade has 12-over-eight double-hung sash windows.
 Thin cornerboards carry a molded cornice.
 Each window has a

-PLATE 60: Meigs-Armstrong House, 1039 Mill River Road, Georgia, Looking Southwest
+PLATE 59: Meigs-Armstrong House, 1039 Mill River Road, Georgia, Looking Southwest

-PLATE 61: Meigs-Armstrong House, 1039 Mill River Road, Georgia, Looking South
+PLATE 60: Meigs-Armstrong House, 1039 Mill River Road, Georgia, Looking South

-PLATE 62: Pony Truss Bridge, Falls Road over Mill River, Georgia, Looking North
+PLATE 61: Pony Truss Bridge, Falls Road over Mill River, Georgia, Looking North

-PLATE 63: Pony Truss Bridge, Falls Road over Mill River, Georgia, Looking West-Southwest
+PLATE 62: Pony Truss Bridge, Falls Road over Mill River, Georgia, Looking West-Southwest

-PLATE 64: South Abutment of Pony Truss Bridge, Falls Road over Mill River, Georgia, Looking Southwest
+PLATE 63: South Abutment of Pony Truss Bridge, Falls Road over Mill River, Georgia, Looking Southwest

-PLATE 65: Reuben Evarts House, 2143 Polly Hubbard Road, Georgia, Looking North
+PLATE 64: Reuben Evarts House, 2143 Polly Hubbard Road, Georgia, Looking North

-PLATE 66: Reuben Evarts House, 2143 Polly Hubbard Road, Georgia, Looking East corresponding six-light attic awning.
+PLATE 65: Reuben Evarts House, 2143 Polly Hubbard Road, Georgia, Looking East corresponding six-light attic awning.
 The first-floor gable end windows are modern replacements with light configurations mirroring the façade fenestration.
 On the second story, the first and third bay windows are nine-over-six double-hung sashes.
 The windows and off-center primary entrance are framed in plain wood surrounds.
 A shed-roof addition is located on the rear façade.

-PLATE 67: Barn at Reuben Evarts House, 2143 Polly Hubbard Road, Georgia, Looking Northwest
+PLATE 66: Barn at Reuben Evarts House, 2143 Polly Hubbard Road, Georgia, Looking Northwest

-PLATE 68: Garage and Shed at Reuben Evarts House, 2143 Polly Hubbard Road, Georgia, Looking East
+PLATE 67: Garage and Shed at Reuben Evarts House, 2143 Polly Hubbard Road, Georgia, Looking East